Fufufafa: Reactions

 Indonesian behavioral neuroscience expert Dr. Tifauzia Tyassuma, Ph.D., suggested that fufufafa's tweets exhibited symptoms resembling schizophrenia.
 Indonesian politician Roy Suryo stated that he was "99.9% certain" the fufufafa account was owned by Gibran.
 As a result, he was reported to the Police Criminal Investigation Agency by a group called Jokowi's Underground Forces.
 Rizieq Shihab called for action to "wipe out" fufufafa.
 Meanwhile, Petrus Selestinus expressed concerns that Gibran could be at risk of being canceled as Vice President of Indonesia by the MPR if it were proven that he owned the fufufafa account.

-In 11 September 2024, then Minister of Communication and Information, Budi Arie, promised to reveal the true owner of the fufufafa account.
+On 11 September 2024, then Minister of Communication and Information, Budi Arie, promised to reveal the true owner of the fufufafa account.
 He later stated that the account definitely does not belong to Gibran.
 When asked further, Budi was unsure about who the actual owner is.
 Budi Arie, who also serves as founder and Chairman of Projo, a pro-Jokowi organization, believes that the Fufufafa controversy was intentionally created to divide the public.
 In a follow-up statement, Budi reiterated his promise to reveal the owner of the Fufufafa account, stating that the controversy has been under investigation since the beginning of its virality.
 However, he did not provide details on when this disclosure would take place.
 A week after the initial statement, Budi declined to provide further comments or answer questions regarding the Fufufafa controversy, stating that there were many other problems than discussing the Fufufafa account.
-In October 2024, Budi Arie was replaced by Meutya Hafid during a cabinet reshufle during the Prabowo presidency.
+In October 2024, Budi Arie was replaced by Meutya Hafid during a cabinet reshuffle during the Prabowo presidency.
 Roy Suryo believes that the lack of adequate clarification from the previous administration had left a heavier burden and unresolved controversies for the new minister to handle.
-He then condemed the former minister for silencing the fufufafa controversy.
+He then condemned the former minister for silencing the fufufafa controversy.

 Indonesian human rights activist Veronica Koman expressed outrage, condemning fufufafa's racist statements as not a matter to be taken lightly.
 Amnesty International Indonesia Director Usman Hamid said the police have an obligation to investigate racist, sexist and misogynistic speech written by the fufufafa account on Kaskus.
 However, Usman is not sure the police will have the courage to investigate fufufafa.

 Grace Natalie, leader of the Indonesian Solidarity Party and a close acquaintance of Gibran, believes that the fufufafa account does not belong to Gibran.
 Hasto Kristiyanto, Secretary General of the Indonesian Democratic Party of Struggle, commented that "many are throwing stones while hiding their hands" in relation to the fufufafa account.
 Meanwhile, Kaskus founder Andrew Darwis noted that it would be difficult to find and prove that the fufufafa account is owned by Gibran.